zonemaster/zonemaster/docs/internal-documentation/maintenance/SupportCriteria.md

 ## Perl versions

-The Perl versions that are provided by the respecive supported operating system version should be supported.
+The Perl versions that are provided by the respective supported operating system version should be supported.

 The point release should not be specified.